bluesat-archive/drone_alpha/README.md

 (left | right) && (up | down)

-for in and out
+to move in and out
 (m | n)

-for move left, right, up, down use arrow keys
+to move left, right, up, down
+use arrow keys